mcneel/MOVED-RhinoMobileSamples/README.md

 Contents
 --------------------

-HelloRhinoMobile         - Start Here.
+1. HelloRhinoMobile: Start Here.
 Open a 3dm and draw it to the screen.
 Manipulate the view with basic gestures.
-ListLayers (coming soon) - Read a 3dm and write the layer names into a standard list.
+2. ListLayers (coming soon): Read a 3dm and write the layer names into a standard list.
-DrawEdges (coming soon)  - Take or open a photo, trace points over the photo, convert this to a curve, save to a 3dm.

 Authors
 -------